kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 ### Use case scenario

 The setup described gives you the possibility to interact with two Runtimes.
-On both Runtimes, there is an example Dapr NodeApp deployed.
-It exposes two endpoints, called `/order` and `/neworder`, which interact with the Redis state store.
+In both Runtimes, there is an example Dapr NodeApp deployed.
+It exposes two endpoints called `/order` and `/neworder` that interact with the Redis state store.
 You can call these endpoints using a Docker container running in the same Docker network as the clusters.

 You can call the `/order` endpoint of Runtime 1 and Runtime 2 by running the following commands: